 Activist organizations (Moms Demand Action, Grandmothers Against Gun Violence, Wear Orange), schools, faith communities, mental health organizations (NAMI), arts centers and councils ... all have participated in the Project.
 Ideas for Soul Boxes in schools

 Eventually, all Soul Boxes are sent to our central workspace in Portland, Oregon.
 Before they are sent in, they can be used in local exhibits and events.
 To do that, a central Box drop-off location is needed.
 Any local locations can be included on the Soul Box website.
-Current drop-off locations
+Current drop-off locations are now limited due to COVID.

 There are several ways to introduce Soul Boxes at community events.
 Provide Box-making materials and guidance at fairs and gun-sense events.
 Share the Project at conferences.
 Set up a static display with Box-making instructions and supplies in public spaces.
 Printable flyers with folding instructions